-When you receive payment for this invoice, you will then go back to that customer’s account in quickbooks and find the corresponding invoice, match the date, invoice number, purchase order number, and the dollar amount to ensure it’s the right one.
-Under the dollar amount will be a button that says “Receive Payment,” click that button and you will have successfully recorded the payment.
+When you receive payment for this invoice, you will then go back to that customer’s account in Quickbooks and find the corresponding invoice, match the date, invoice number, purchase order number, and dollar amount to ensure it’s the right one.
+Under the dollar amount will be a button that says “Receive Payment,” click that button, and you will have successfully recorded the payment.

 The next thing you should do is create expense accounts that are specific to your business.
 Expense accounts for the towing business will be: